-So how is it that the ‘food industry’ has commoditised a product and allowed middle men and retailers to take the lion’s share of the retail price.
-How else could milk be cheaper than water in some shops?
+So how is it that the ‘food industry’ has commoditised Dairy and allowed middle men and retailers to take the lion’s share of the retail price.
+How else could milk be cheaper than water in some shops!!

 Unfortunately the milk industry is failing farmers, and consumers.
 Failing to give farmers a fair price and failing to give consumers a quality product and the story behind that product.
 Some kids don’t know that milk comes from cows.

 Milk is safe, consistent, has a long shelf life, nicely packaged and available everywhere.
 But shocking that the number of UK dairy farmers has shrunk from 22,000 in 1990 to around 9,600, that all the milk from all the herds is mixed together, whether Jersey, free range, or intensive, and that nearly all milk is fast-pasteurised and homogenised ruining its natural qualities.

 This could happen!
 Some farmers have already taken this bold step, despite heavy government regulations against selling their own, or even, raw milk.
 What we need is many more farmers following suit, government help and, we the consumer, buying local milk when it becomes available.

 We consumers can and should change the food industry by simply, and quickly, changing our shopping habits when a better local food, or milk, option comes along.